 3. JUST PICK A METRIC AND STICK TO IT

-This is our advice: Choose a metric and stick to it.
-In the area of customer experience, choosing a metric with both number and text makes sense.
+This is our advice: choose a metric and stick to it.
+In the area of customer experience, choosing a metric with both numbers and text makes sense.

-But when you have done your choice, start measuring and move on.
+When you have made your choice, start measuring and move on.
 You have just taken the first small step on a long journey.
-When you have the data and measurement in place, you need to start improving your business based on the results.
+When you have the data and measurements in place, you need to start improving your business based on the results.

-That is a much more important part on your journey to the great customer experience.
+That is a much more important part on your journey towards creating an industry-leading customer experience.